 The King County Records Center is the county's designated storage facility for inactive paper records.
 Use of the Records Center is governed by Executive Policy INF-15-4-1-EP.
-Inactive boxes of records are required to be entered and managed in Content Manager.
+Inactive boxes of records must be entered and managed in Content Manager.

-These instructions are for King County employees to send or retrieve boxes that are still within their legal retention period and are in the legal custody of their agency.
+These instructions are for King County employees to send or retrieve boxes that are still within their legal retention periods and are in the legal custody of their agency.

 1. Plan before you packInclude only one record series per box (no mixed series) and make sure the records are eligible for Records Center storage.
 You may need to review your retention schedule.